 Always look at the facts of any deductibility of expenditure and explore.
-The reasons for any claim as in Daniels v HMRC.
-Where deductibility of an exotic dancer’s clothing and underwear and other items.
-Including cosmetics and hair extensions were under scrutiny.
+The reasons for any claim are as in Daniels v HMRC where the deductibility of an exotic dancer’s clothing, underwear, and other items.
+This also includes cosmetics and hair extensions under scrutiny.

-The concerns at issue related to the deductibility of Ms. Daniels’ travel expenses.
+The concerns at issue related to the deductibility of Ms Daniels’ travel expenses.
 (A self-employed exotic dancer) between her home and Stringfellows.
 (A nightclub in central London) and of certain other items.
 Including clothing, lingerie, dry-cleaning, make-up, beauty treatments.
-These costs claimed as allowable in Ms. Daniels’ tax returns for the years in dispute.
+These costs are claimed as allowable in Ms Daniels’ tax returns for the years in dispute.

 The cost of travel between the business base and other places.
 Where work carried out is an allowable expense.
 While the cost of travel between the taxpayer’s home and the business base is not allowable.
 Let’s look at these two contrasting cases: